-If you’ve been in or around information technology (IT), you are most likely familiar with Unified Communications (UC).
+If you’ve been in or around information technology (IT), you are most likely familiar with Unified Communications and Collaboration (UCC).
 If not, maybe you've heard of its subscription-based cloud-delivered model, unified communications-as-a-service (UCaaS).
-Gartner breaks UC into six broad communication functions:
+Gartner breaks UCC into six broad communication functions:

 - Voice and telephony, including mobility support